sebascert/dsa/README.md

 ## Declaration Interface Format

+The interface for algorithms consists of declarations of Algorithm functions prefixed by `dsa_` namespace.

+The interface for data structures assumes that struct fields are never directly accessed regardless of them being hidden or not, declarations are prefixed by the data structure name.

-Declarations of Algorithm functions are consistently prefixed by `dsa_` namespace, declarations related to Data Structures are prefixed by their name. common types are found in `include/types` which have no namespace but are intended to avoid collisions.
-Declarations in `include/utils` are internally used, although users can include them for extra utilities, but they have no namespace.
+Common types are found in `include/types` which have no namespace but are intended to avoid collisions, declarations in `include/utils` are internally used, although users can include them for extra utilities, but they have no namespace.